LintaoPeng/U-shape_Transformer_for_Underwater_Image_Enhancement/README.md

 ```

 ## Testing
 For your convience, we provide some example datasets (~20Mb) in `./test`.
-You can download the pretrain models in [here](https://pan.baidu.com/s/1nxmlu_Qs8YNz0NqshNS_ZA) with the password tdg9.
+You can download the pretrain models in [BaiduYun](https://pan.baidu.com/s/1nxmlu_Qs8YNz0NqshNS_ZA) with the password tdg9 or in [Google Drive](https://drive.google.com/file/d/19a_kDJTT5S96kzwQntEMhSxAPYw4xY2P/view?usp=sharing
+).

 After downloading, extract the pretrained model into the project folder and replace the `./saved_models` folder, and then run `test.ipynb`.
 The code will use the pretrained model to automatically process all the images in the `./test/input` folder and output the results to the `./test/output` folder.
 In addition, the output result will automatically calculate the PSNR value with the reference image.